-The CSPCWG continued the revision of the IHO Chart Specifications, S-4, Part B, Edition 4.3.0, published in August, included new and revised symbols and specifications, including a new clause on the purpose and content of charts, explicit guidance to avoid printing large scale or continuation plans on the back (reverse side) of paper charts, updating of Source and Zones of Confidence (ZOC) diagrams, and the charting of historic wrecks, alongside obstructions at berths, recording stations.
-The revision of Section B-300 (Topography) was progressed and finalized.
+(IAG), assumed the role of Chair on comple- IHO Chart Specifications, S-4, Part B, Edition tion of the 7th ABLOS Conference.
+Mr John 4.3.0, published in August, included new and revised symbols and specifications, including a new clause on the purpose and content of charts, explicit guidance to avoid printing large scale or continuation plans the back (reverse side) of paper charts, "ENC Product Specification". updating of Source and Zones of Confidence (ZOC) diagrams, and the charting of historic Concerning S-52, the DIPWG concentrated finalized.